RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-09-solar-powered-parallella.markdown

 {% imgcap middle /images/parallella_solar_complete.jpg Parallella running on solar power. %}

 ###Proof of Concept
 It probably doesn’t make sense to call this a project.
 It's more of a proof of concept.
 Scaling up will cost money and time.
-But the solar ROI is certainly worth it.
+But the benefits of solar energy, including cost savings and reduced carbon footprint, make this a worthwhile path to pursue.